 Three are the plants destined for exhibition since the 16 of December of 1988, thanks to the impulse of the Government of the Principality of Asturias and from a donation of the painter Juan Barjola, opened its doors as contemporary art center.
 Inside contrast the open and modern spaces of the building annexed to the chapel with the structure of the temple itself, which has been respected in its integrity and often serves as the central room for the most relevant pieces of each temporary exhibition.
 In the chapel, its vault and apse stand out, with a dome on pendentives, decorated with reliefs depicting the four Evangelists.

-in 1985 the painter Juan Barjola made two donations to the Principality of Asturias; one to the Museum of Fine Arts and another to the museum that bears his name.
+In 2020 : the painter Juan Barjola made two donations to the Principality of Asturias; one to the Museum of Fine Arts and another to the museum that bears his name.
 In 1987 he is named Adopted Son of Asturias and in 1994 Adopted Son of Gijón.
 The donation comprises 104 works dated between 1950 and 1988.
 In the museum that bears his name can be seen a permanent exhibition of some of his works, through the most representative thematic sets of his career: bullfighting, maternity, suburbs, erotic themes, heads and skulls, dogs ... in a style that evolves from purely abstract plastic to expressionism.
 His paintings often contain dramatic, ironic and sarcastic meanings that usually derive in the field of the surreal.
 Their social commitment is reflected in the attempt to witness the scourges of society: war, misery, suburbs, political and social oppression.

 c / Trinidad, 17

 Contact phone number : 985 357 939

-Further information: Barjola Museum
+More information: Barjola Museum